nycmeshnet/nycmeshnet.github.io/join/index.md

 **Why should I join the mesh now?**

 By joining the mesh now you help us grow and increase our reach across the city.
 This is a community project and you will be helping to create a decentralized infrastructure, free from traditional business interests.
+If you haven't already, it is a good idea to read our [FAQ](../faq).

 **How to buy routers**-

 We currently have two options for routers- an inexpensive indoor router and a $90 outdoor router.
-You can buy the routers online and configure them yourself using our simple download instructions.
-Otherwise, you can come to our meetups where we often sell preconfigured routers that you can simply plug in.
+You can buy the routers online and configure them yourself using our simple [download](../download) instructions.
+Otherwise, you can come to our [meetups](http://www.meetup.com/nycmesh/) where we often sell preconfigured routers that you can simply plug in.

-If you haven't already, it is a good idea to read our [FAQ](../faq).

 Here are the two router choices: